Ensenada: Tourism

 The nearby historical mission town of Guadalupe, was revitalized from 1905 to 1910 with immigrant Spiritual Christians, mostly Pryguny from the Caucasus, South Russia.
-After WWII most moved to California to join more prosperous relatives, while many who remained intermarried with Mexicans and live in Ensenada and Tijuana.
+After World War II most moved to California to join more prosperous relatives, while many who remained intermarried with Mexicans and live in Ensenada and Tijuana.
 Two families remaining in the Guadalupe Valley opened museums, a cafe, and participate in wine tourism.
 The traditional economic activities in Guadalupe are olive and wine production.
 Currently, about 90% of wine production in Mexico originates in the valleys of Guadalupe and adjacent Calafia.
 Many local wine producers offer tours and tastings.
 Every year during the month of August, the beginning of wine harvest season is celebrated in the Guadalupe Valley and in the city of Ensenada with a two-week-long series of cultural and culinary events, all under the title banner of Fiestas de la Vendimia (Wine Harvest Festival).
 This event attracts people from all over the world.